Team997Coders/MiniPanTiltTeensy/README.md

 1. [Arduino IDE](https://www.arduino.cc/en/Main/Software) (which you do not need to use as an IDE)
 2. [Teensyduino](https://www.pjrc.com/teensy/teensyduino.html)
-3. [HaikuVM](https://github.com/chuckb/haikuVM) (put this in c:/HaikuVM directory)
-4. [Realterm](https://sourceforge.net/projects/realterm/) (optional if you want to send commands manually to the teensy)
+3. [Realterm](https://sourceforge.net/projects/realterm/) (optional if you want to send commands manually to the teensy)

 And of course VSCode for FRC development (which includes the JDK and gradle).